ringsq/sonus_exporter/README.md

 ./sonus_exporter
 ```

-Visit http://localhost:9116/sonus?module=if_mib&target=1.2.3.4 where `1.2.3.4` is the IP or
+Visit http://localhost:9700/probe?target=1.2.3.4 where `1.2.3.4` is the IP or
-FQDN of the sonus device to get metrics from and `if_mib` is the default module, defined
+FQDN of the sonus device from which to get metrics.
-in `sonus.yml`.

 ## Configuration